terraform-ibm-modules/terraform-ibm-satellite/README.md

 - Creates Satellite location.
 - Creates 6 VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
-- *Conditionally creates* of these items:
+- *Conditionally creates* these items:
     - Create a Red Hat OpenShift on IBM Cloud cluster and assign the three hosts to the cluster so that you can run Red Hat OpenShift workloads in your location.
     - Configure a worker pool to an existing Red Hat OpenShift Cluster.